 Location of NRMA Lake Somerset Holiday Park

-Located around 90 minutes west of both Brisbane the Sunshine Coast, the NRMA Lake Somerset Holiday Park is situated on the shores of the beautiful Lake Somerset.
-The Lake Somerset is actually a dam and one of the region’s oldest and largest water storages.
+The NRMA Lake Somerset Holiday Park is located on the shores of the beautiful Lake Somerset, about 90 minutes west of both Brisbane and the Sunshine Coast.
+Lake Somerset is actually a dam and one of the region’s oldest and largest water storages.

 Accommodation Options at NRMA Lake Somerset Dam Camping Ground